billstclair/elm-oauth-middleware/server/README.md

     npm start

-The server runs on port 3000.
-That number is wired in to `src/index.js`.
-You may not want to use that port for the outside world, so you may want to configure Apache or Nginx to reverse proxy port 80 for that port on some URL.
+By default, the server runs on port 3000, but you can change that in the configuration file.
+You may want to block that port to the outside world, and configure Apache or Nginx to reverse proxy port 80 for that port at some PATH.

 For example, here's the line in the Apache site file for my server: